syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Change the close button icon

-You can change the close button icon of the `SfPopup`, please find the code example of the same below.
+You can change the close button icon of the [SfPopup](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html), please find the code example of the same below.

 {% tabs %}